nikhilbisht-thomann/essential-common-utils/README.md

-# Common util for e2e
+# Common utilities

 A collection of utility functions for various common operations in JavaScript and TypeScript projects.
-The `common-utils-e2e` package provides a set of reusable functions for string manipulation, number formatting, URL extraction, and more.
+The `thomann-common-utils` package provides a set of reusable functions for string manipulation, number formatting, URL extraction, and more.

 ## Table of Contents